 From the second quarter onwards, non-CPI closely linked consumer companies will benefit significantly from their results or report large positive earnings, especially the touching-based and hearing-based equipment sectors will benefit more.

-From the third quarter to the fourth quarter, the tone of consumer recovery may shift to the beverage and alcoholic beverages category and the light luxury sense of smelling-based products.
+From the third quarter??? to the fourth quarter??, the tone of consumer recovery may shift to the beverage and alcoholic beverages category and the light luxury sense of smelling-based products.
 The slope of the sustained rise in this segment is not among the largest, but the time is longer and the space is more substantial.

 The proportion of basic tasting-based consumption will decline throughout the year, the enjoyable taste consumption, especially alcoholic beverages will continue to rise, smelling-based consumption will appear faster up, superimposed on a variety of sensory audio-visual touch of digital consumption will continue to complete the task of recovery and innovation, and comprehensive service consumption will have different degrees of recovery.
 From the point of view of duration and upside, digital consumption is the main force to be reckoned with.